monopole/snt/review/deployment.md

   downgrading the pods therein, etc., so one invents a _deployment_ with those concepts built in.

-Deployment yaml looks like replicaset yaml.
+Deployment YAML looks like replicaset YAML.
 Only the `kind` changes:

 <!-- @createDeployment @test -->